nus-cs2103-AY2324S1/ip/docs/README.md

 `list sortBy description asc`

+`list sortBy description desc`

 Expected outcome:
-All tasks are shown in alphabetical order.
+All tasks are shown in ascending or descending alphabetical order.

 ### `bye` - Exiting the Program